- What is the passing score for the SEA or SEP exam? What information will I be able to see about my exam results?

 Can my exam score be reviewed?

-Exam scoring is standardized through a computerized algorithmic process, which is applied exactly the same way to each SEA or SEP exam that is taken.
-GBCI will investigate exam scores only in instances of technical malfunctions at the test site.
+Exam scoring is standardized through a computerized algorithmic process, which is applied exactly the same way to all GBCI exams that are taken.
+GBCI will investigate exam scores only in instances of technical malfunctions with Prometric's test delivery system.

 How soon will I receive the results from the SEA or SEP exams?